hamza2803/Marketing-Campaign-EDA/README.md

 1. Ensure you have Python and Jupyter Notebook installed.
 2. Clone this repository: `git clone https://github.com/your-username/marketing-campaign-analysis.git`
 3. Navigate to the project directory: `cd marketing-campaign-analysis`
-4. Open the Jupyter notebook: `jupyter notebook Muhammad_Hamza_Naviwala_261292.ipynb`
+4. Open the Jupyter notebook: `jupyter notebook Marketing-Campaign-Case-Study.ipynb`

 Feel free to explore, modify, and enhance the analysis based on your requirements.
 Contributions are welcome!